 DVR developed a system, called the Information Center that provides access to VR regulatory and program policy information on key issues and topics of relevance to program staff, consumers, and the general public.
 This online resource promotes consumer informed choice and ready access to key VR information for staff in the remotest of locations.
 The Information Center includes VR federal and state requirements and rules, policy interpretations, procedures, guidance information and informational items in user-friendly Question & Answer formats.
 A web search feature is available.
 The Information Center cross-references and indexes all the policies, directives and related guidance affecting the VR program.
 Before posting to the DVR website and the Information Center, DVR policy and written guidance pieces are reviewed and approved by DVR's Policy Academy and DVR Senior leadership Team (SLT).
 The Policy Academy is composed of a cross section of professional and paraprofessional staff, as well as management staff.
 VR policy analyst staff review and revise the material to keep it up-to-date and correct.
-See the DVR Information Center https://dwd.wisconsin.gov/dvr/info\ctr/default.htm.
+The Information Center link is:

+http://dwd.wisconsin.gov/dvr/infocenter/default.htm